aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 If no such metadata is found, then the Transmitter MAY use any means to authorize itself to the Receiver.

-The Receiver MUST verify the identity and authorization of the Transmitter.

 # Delivery Reliability
 A Transmitter MUST attempt to deliver any SETs it has previously attempted to deliver to a Peer until:
    - It receives an acknowledgement through the ack value for that SET in a subsequent communication with the Peer
    - It receives a setErrs object for that SET in a subsequent communication with the Peer
    - It has attempted to deliver the SET a maximum number of times and has failed to communicate either due to communication errors or lack of inclusion in ack or setErrs in subsequent communications that were conducted for the maximum number of times.
 The maximum number of attempts MAY be set by the Transmitter for itself and SHOULD be communicated offline to the Peers

-Additionally consider Delivery Relieability aspects discussed in {{RFC8935}} section 4.
+Additionally consider Delivery Relieability aspects discussed in {{Section 4 of RFC8935}} .

 # Conventions and Definitions